 Whilst teaching students and horses of all levels, my interest has always been in the re-education of animals with behavioural problems and drops in performance.
 During my childhood, many moons ago, I was lucky enough to be a neighbour to Henry Blake in all my school holidays to Wales.
 I consider him to be the first equine behaviourist in the United Kingdom.
 His books, Talking with Horses and Horse Sense were stashed under my pillow and read over and again.
 He observed and communicated with his horses which I soaked up.

-As a rider and trainer, I have been involved with many horses’ careers: from backing and breaking to re-schooling and show ring production.
-Having personally suffered a potentially life changing accident ten years ago from a rotational fall, Physiotherapy became hugely important to me as I didn’t get any!!
+As a rider and trainer, I have been involved with many horses’ careers: from backing and breaking to re-schooling and show ring production, sending a few on their way to Horse of the Year show and Hickstead.
+Having personally suffered a potentially life changing accident ten years ago from a rotational fall, Physiotherapy became hugely important to me as I was hardly given any!!
 I mainly managed my own rehabilitation and returned from “zimmer frame” to riding after 12 months, and eventually back to full mobility.

 I have watched the movement of hundreds of horses of all types in all disciplines for many years together with their mannerisms and reactions to pain fear, excitement and contentment.
 Subtle lameness and mobility avoidance crops up often in the equine arena and our horses are masters at masking pain and physical deterioration long before it presents as a now “compensatory” movement.

-Having earned a good reputation amongst Vets and owners, physiotherapy is for me, a natural progression to take in my career now my son has flown the nest.
+Having earned a good reputation amongst Vets and owners, physiotherapy was for me, a natural progression to take in my career now my son has flown the nest.
+I am team Physiotherapist for Rosa Onslow, International Event Rider and Paula Whitson, leading lady showjumper.

 I have a long established and trusted relationship with local Veterinary practices.